-Can I share the Bathroom GFCI Circuit with Other Outlets?
+Can the Bathroom GFCI Circuit be Used for Other Electric Outlets?
 Bathroom GFCI Outlets on a Dedicated Circuit.

 Bathroom GFCI Circuit Wiring

-- In bathroom A I have a dedicated power source receptacle plug that is wired directly back to my service box located in my garage.
+In our bathroom I have a dedicated power source receptacle plug that is wired directly back to my service box located in my garage.

 - This plug is the proper receptacle used in bathroom and kitchens.

 - From this plug it is wire directly to bathroom B to the same type of plug.